Q. What’s the difference between the class programs, i.e. Adult Basic, Adult advanced, and Mixed Classes?

 A. Professor Greg Eldred has been a practioner of jiu-jitsu for over 32 years.
 He began as a student at the Gracie Academy in 1991, and started teaching jiu-jitsu in 1993 when he started one of the first Gracie Jiu-Jitsu training Associations in the United States, in Cincinnati, OH.
 Therefore, Greg has been in the business of teaching jiu-jitsu for over 29 years.
 For those 29 years, Greg has operated an academy in Cincinnati, OH, in Westfield, IN, and at his current location in Carmel, IN.
 Greg was the first jiu-jitsu instructor in southern Ohio, and in central Indiana.
 Even today some of the jiu-jitsu schools in those areas are an indirect result of Greg’s efforts.
 Greg is also the only jiu-jitsu instructor in Indiana that trained directly under the legendary Royce Gracie for more than 10 years.

 Q. Do you always train with a gi?

 A. Most of the time.
-However, the gi is removed for training in the summer months in some of the classes.
-Brazilian Jiu-Jitsu was created as an effective street self-defense system.
+However, the gi is not required at various times that are announced.
+Gracie/Brazilian Jiu-Jitsu was created as an effective street self-defense system.
 It provides you with the tools to defend yourself in real life situations.
 Wearing the gi simulates everyday clothing that people wear.